-a.
-Pestana Notes (small book) - great for high yield concepts, small enough that you can carry it around in your scrub pocket and read it during downtime

 - a.
+Pestana Notes (small book) great for high yield concepts, small enough that you can carry it around in your scrub pocket and read it during downtime - a.
 DiVirgilio's Surgery: A Case-Based Clinical Review.
 It's basically a more fleshed-out version of Pestana & a quick, well organized review. - b.
 Surgery Clerkship Review from Univ. of Texas San Antonio - c.
 Emma Holliday Surgery - d.
 Dr. High Yield Surgery - e.
-NMS Surgery Casebook (smaller): This is pretty much the standard "text" that everyone reads for surgery. - f.
-NMS Surgery Textbook (bigger): People who scored highest in my block used this resource and apparently there are questions in it as well. - g.
+Divine Intervention Surgery Shelf Review Video - a.
+Watch video or download the pdf of his slides and go through them yourself - f.
+NMS Surgery Casebook (smaller): This is pretty much the standard "text" that everyone reads for surgery. - g.
+NMS Surgery Textbook (bigger): People who scored highest in my block used this resource and apparently there are questions in it as well. - h.
 Recall Surgery- This book really doesn't have much yield for the shelf exams, but it is helpful for your day-to-day pimp questions.
-Basically, it will make you look smart in the OR (at least not dumb). - h.
+Basically, it will make you look smart in the OR (at least not dumb). - i.
 For the Surgery Oral Exams: Can be pretty nerve-racking, but no need.
 Just pay attention while you're on the rotation, study for the shelf exam, and you'll be fine.
 Most everyone gets around a 90 on this if your thoughts are coherent and your logic is sound.
 Expect common things.
 Wear professional dress (no scrubs).